 This game really comes in handy for learning about, not only flags, but world geography in general.
 I am so tired of people being like “Oooh Ashley!” when a geography category comes on Jeopardy! (…and I don’t know a single answer despite travel literally being how I earn my living).

 You can make this game harder with open-ended questions, or easier by using multiple choice—like for when your kid crashes your very adult, high stakes wine-drinking game night.
-Buy Flags Around the World on Amazon.

 Flags Around the World information